proplot-dev/proplot/docs/why.rst

 Solution
 --------

 Proplot can succinctly create detailed geographic plots using either cartopy or basemap as "backends".
-By default, cartopy is used, but basemap can be used by passing ``basemap=True`` to axes-creation commands or by setting :rcraw:`basemap` to ``True``.
+By default, cartopy is used, but basemap can be used by passing ``backend='basemap'`` to axes-creation commands or by setting :rcraw:`geo.backend` to ``'basemap'``.
 To create a geographic plot, simply pass the `PROJ <https://proj.org>`__ name to an axes-creation command, e.g. ``fig, ax = pplt.subplots(proj='pcarree')`` or ``fig.add_subplot(proj='pcarree')``.
 Alternatively, use the `~proplot.constructor.Proj` constructor function to quickly generate